 Everytable has been piloting the Social Equity Franchise initiative since 2020 by training its store managers, assistant managers and other hourly-wage workers to become franchisees.
-The first franchisee, Dorcia Whitebrake, a Black mother of three from South LA and Everytable store general manager, opened her own Everytable store in January 2021.
+Dorcia Whitebrake, a Black mother of three from South LA and Everytable store general manager, became the first franchisee in January 2021.

 One of the franchisees in Everytable’s pipeline is Dee Adimora, an Everytable store manager, who previously worked as a store manager at fast-food restaurant chain Carl’s Jr. Restaurants for 25 years, but couldn’t afford the startup capital to launch her own franchise.
 At Everytable University, she completed a series of development classes and received coaching to prepare her to be a franchise owner.

 “Becoming a franchise owner is an opportunity to become more deeply involved in the business, grow financial stability, and work on a legacy to leave behind for my family,” Adimora told ImpactAlpha.

 Everytable has already built a deep pipeline of potential franchise owners, “talented entrepreneurs and operators, who if not for the racial wealth gap, would have been the ideal franchisees,” Polk says.

 Everytable University’s one-year, fully-paid training program provides on-the-job and executive business leadership training to its employees to become the first cohort of franchisees in the fund.

 “We do extensive coaching for them not just on operations, but on all parts of running a business, whether it’s accounting, marketing or community involvement, and even leadership and public speaking training,” says Polk.